serhatozles/pagespeed-error-fixer/docs/internals/server-configuration.md

-# Server Configiration
+# Server Configuration

 ## Apache
-- Add to your .htaccess file for Lavarage Browser Cache like following code;
+- Add to your .htaccess file for **Lavarage Browser Cache** like following code;
 ```
 <IfModule mod_expires.c>
 ExpiresActive On